-A healthy, gluten-free quinoa salad, this Roasted Brussels Sprout Quinoa Salad is a nutritious, protein-packed salad, perfect to serve for the holidays!
+A gluten-free quinoa salad, this Roasted Brussels Sprout Quinoa Salad is a nutritious, protein-packed salad, perfect to serve for the holidays!

 About two weeks ago, I was invited on a one-day trip to upstate New York to tour a family farm and chat with them about the importance of consuming locally grown produce.
 This kind of trip makes me realize how lucky I am to call this my job.
 I'm able to share something that I'm passionate about (locally and seasonally focused produce) as well as introduce you to this amazing family actually grows this produce we're lucky enough to eat.